-- Have tissues available for patients to cover their mouths and noses when coughing or sneezing. - Keep windows and doors open (weather permitting) to increase the ventilation and dilution of infectious droplet nuclei in the house. - If a sputum sample needs to be collected at home, do so in a well-ventilated area away from other residents (e.g., bathroom with an exhaust fan).
+- Have tissues available for patients to cover their mouths and noses when coughing or sneezing. - Keep windows and doors open (weather permitting) to increase the ventilation and dilution of infectious droplet nuclei in the house. - Open curtains during the day to maximize sunlight in the home (sunlight kills TB bacteria). - If a sputum sample needs to be collected at home, do so in a well-ventilated area away from other residents (e.g., bathroom with an exhaust fan).
 If possible, collect the sputum in an outdoor area away from open windows or doors.